ENSURING CONSISTENT OUTPUT

 Controlled humidity reduces output fluctuations

 You can’t see humidity – so it’s frequently overlooked.
-Its effects are usually under-rated, and dealing with humidity issues often gets left out from mainstream thinking in spray drying.
+Its effects are usually under-rated, and dealing with humidity issues often gets left out from mainstream thinking in drying operations of all kinds.

-However, the levels of humidity in the air are one of the most important factors impacting both drying efficiency and energy costs in modern spray drying operations.
+However, the levels of humidity in the air are one of the most important factors impacting both drying efficiency and energy costs in modern spray drying and fluid bed drying operations.
 The specifications of the air inputs are often difficult to control because of unpredictable changes in ambient conditions as well as climate, season and weather.

 Any variation in the moisture content in the air for the drying process then leads to fluctuating drying times and inconsistent product quality.
 This can then mean the process has to be controlled manually.